Analysis: Race Lift

 Minority-to-White vs. White-to-Minority Race Lifting: A Double Standard?Many of those who oppose changing a non-white character to a white one are less opposed, or even supportive, towards a white character being changed into a non-white character.
 Some claim that this is a Double Standard.
 The most common response is that changing a white character into a non-white one is more acceptable due to the lack of roles, especially lead roles, being given to non-white actors.
 For example, even after changing the race of Nick Fury in The Avengers, literally every other superhero and almost every single speaking character in the film was still white.
 Whereas not only are there few counter-examples in any type of media with majority casts of non-white characters out there, but race-lifting these characters in adaptations is a lot more damaging, taking away even more of what little representation these characters' racial or ethnic groups have, as in The Last Airbender.

 How do we determine someone's race?This is more complicated than it might seem at first glance.
 A person's race can be determined a number of ways, including ancestry, appearance, and self-identification.
 For example, The Lone Ranger was criticized for casting Johnny Depp as Tonto, a Native American.
 However, Depp does claim to be one-sixteenth Cherokee and the Cherokee tribe has no minimum "blood quantum" requirement to be a member so long as one can claim matrilinear descent from a Cherokee woman.
-Furthermore, Depp was adopted by the Comanche tribe, which is a perfectly legitimate way of making him a member of the tribe.
 Another example is Tony Mendez, the real-life CIA agent who was fictionalized in Argo.
 The film was criticized for having the white Ben Affleck play Mendez, who is half-Hispanic and appears Ambiguously Brown.
 However, Mendez is half-white and self-identifies as white.

 History of Race LiftingBefore about 1970, it was common for TV stations in the American South to edit shows featuring non-stereotypical black characters to remove their scenes.
 In cases where the character couldn't be edited out, the episode or the entire show wouldn't be aired.
 Producers therefore had an incentive to choose an all-white cast even if the original characters were intended to be minorities.
 (One of the first shows to attempt to break this barrier was Hogan's Heroes, which made Kinchloe the second-in-command and the camp genius so he couldn't be edited out.)